Zak-Las/Portfolio-DataProjects/README.md

 # Data Science Project Portfolio

-Welcome to my portfolio of data science projects.
-This repository showcases my skills in data cleaning, exploratory data analysis, machine learning, and data engineering using Python, SQL, and various data science libraries.
+This repository showcases my skills in using Python, SQL, PyTorch, and scikit-learn.

 ## Projects